NAG-GS: Semi-Implicit, Accelerated and Robust Stochastic Optimizer: Model and Theory

 \subsection{Convergence analysis of quadratic case}

-We mentioned in previous section that one could choose a constant step size strategy for Algorithm \ref{alg:nag_gsgeneral}.
-We propose to study how to select a maximum (constant) step size that ensures an optimal contraction rate while guaranteeing the convergence, or the stability of NAG-GS method once used to solve SDE's system \ref{ASGF_ODEsys}.
-Ultimately, we show that the choice of the optimal (constant) step size is actually mostly influenced by the values of $\mu$, $L$ and $\gamma$.
-These (hyper)parameters are central and in order to show this, we study two key quantities, namely the spectral radius of the iteration matrix and the covariance matrix associated to NAG-GS method summarized by Algorithm \ref{alg:nag_gsgeneral}.
+We propose to study how to select a maximum step size that ensures an optimal contraction rate while guaranteeing the convergence, or the stability of NAG-GS method once used to solve SDE's system~\ref{ASGF_ODEsys}.
+Ultimately, we show that the choice of the optimal step size is actually mostly influenced by the values of $\mu$, $L$ and $\gamma$.
+These (hyper)parameters are central and in order to show this, we study two key quantities, namely the spectral radius of the iteration matrix and the covariance matrix associated with the NAG-GS method summarized by Algorithm~\ref{alg:nag_gsgeneral}.
 Note that this theoretical study only concerns the case $f(x) = \frac{1}{2} x^T A x$.
-Considering the size limitation of the paper, we present below only the main theoretical result and place its proof in Appendix~\ref{nDim_gen}: \begin{theorem} For $G_{NAG}$ \ref{Transfo}, given $\gamma \geq \mu$, and assuming $0< \mu=\lambda_1 \leq \ldots \leq \lambda_n = L < \infty$; if $0 < \alpha \leq \frac{\mu+\gamma + \sqrt{(\mu - \gamma)^2 + 4\gamma L}}{L - \mu}$, then the NAG-GS method summarized by Algorithm \ref{alg:nag_gsgeneral} is convergent for the $n$-dimensional case, with $n > 2$. \end{theorem} \begin{remark} It is important to mention that theoretical result about the accelerated convergence for the stochastic setting \textbf{holds exactly in the same way as for the deterministic setting}. \end{remark}
+Considering the size limitation of the paper, we present below only the main theoretical result and place its proof in Appendix, Section \ref{nDim_gen}: \begin{theorem} For $G_{NAG}$~\eqref{Transfo}, given $\gamma \geq \mu$, and assuming $0< \mu=\lambda_1 \leq \ldots \leq \lambda_n = L < \infty$; if $0 < \alpha \leq \frac{\mu+\gamma + \sqrt{(\mu - \gamma)^2 + 4\gamma L}}{L - \mu}$, then the NAG-GS method summarized by Algorithm \ref{alg:nag_gsgeneral} is convergent for the $n$-dimensional case, with $n > 2$. \end{theorem}

-All the steps of the convergence analysis are fully detailed in Appendix \ref{subAppend2} and organized as follows: \begin{itemize} \item Appendices \ref{SpecRadius_ana} and \ref{covMat_ana} respectively provide the full analysis of the spectral radius of the iteration matrix associated to NAG-GS method and the covariance matrix at stationarity w.r.t. all (hyper)parameters $\mu$, $L$, $\gamma$ and $\sigma$, for the dimensional case $n=2$.
-The theoretical results obtained are summarized in Appendix \ref{2Dim_gen} to come up with an optimal (constant) step size in terms of contraction rate. \item Numerical tests are performed and detailed in Appendix \ref{NumTest_quad} to support the theoretical results obtained for the quadratic case. \end{itemize}
+All the steps of the convergence analysis are fully detailed in Appendix, \ref{subAppend1}, and organized as follows: \begin{itemize} \item Sections \ref{SpecRadius_ana} and \ref{covMat_ana} in Appendix respectively provide the full analysis of the spectral radius of the iteration matrix associated with the NAG-GS method and the covariance matrix at stationarity w.r.t. hyperparameters $\mu$, $L$, $\gamma$ and $\sigma$, for the case of the dimension $n=2$.
+The theoretical results obtained are summarized in Section \ref{2Dim_gen} in Appendix to come up with an optimal step size in terms of contraction rate.
+The extension to $n>2$ is detailed in Section \ref{nDim_gen} along with the proof of \cref{Theo2}. \item Numerical tests are performed and detailed in Appendix, Section~\ref{NumTest_quad}, to support the theoretical results obtained for the quadratic case. \end{itemize}